Anna Nagurney

-Anna Nagurney is a Ukrainian-American mathematician, economist, educator and author in the field of Operations Management.
+Anna Nagurney is an American mathematician, economist, educator and writer in the field of Operations Management.
 Nagurney is the Eugene M. Isenberg Chair in Integrative Studies in the Isenberg School of Management at the University of Massachusetts Amherst in Amherst, Massachusetts.
 Previously, she held the John F. Smith Memorial Professorship of Operations Management at the Isenberg School of Management from 1998 to 2021.

-Biography
+Early life and education

-She received a BS in Applied Mathematics, an AB in Russian Language and Literature, an ScM in Applied Mathematics, and a PhD in Applied Mathematics, all from Brown University in Providence, Rhode Island.
+Nagurney received a BS in Applied Mathematics, an AB in Russian Language and Literature, an ScM in Applied Mathematics, and a PhD in Applied Mathematics, all from Brown University in Providence, Rhode Island.
 Nagurney's Doctoral Advisor at Brown University was Stella Dafermos.

+More details on her early life can be found on her INFORMS HISTORY of OR Excellence biography and her Subject to interview.

+Career

 Nagurney has contributed to many different areas of operations research with a focus on network systems from congested urban transportation networks to complex supply chains with applications to food, healthcare, disaster relief, among others.
-She is the author/co-author of over 220 refereed journal articles and 50 book chapters as well as 15 books.
+She is the author/co-author of over 235 refereed journal articles and 50 book chapters as well as 17 books.
 She has given keynote talks in many countries, including the US, UK, Colombia, Sweden, France, Germany, Ukraine, Italy, New Zealand, Canada, among others.
 She has supervised the doctoral dissertations of 23 PhDs.
 She has held visiting faculty appointments at MIT, at the Royal Institute of Technology (KTH) in Sweden, at SOWI at the University of Innsbruck, Austria, at the School of Business, Economics and Law at the University of Gothenburg in Sweden, and was a visiting fellow at All Souls College at Oxford University in the UK during the Trinity term in 2016.

 She delivered the Omega Rho Distinguished Lecture, Networks to save the world: OR in Action, at the 2018 INFORMS Annual Meeting.
 She delivered the IFORS Distinguished Lecture, Human migration networks: How Operations Research can assist with refugees and supply chain labor shortages, at CLAIO 2022, Buenos Aires, Argentina, December 2022.
+In December 2024, she delivered the Blackett Lecture, NetwORks and Policies: OR to the Rescue, at the Royal Society in London, UK sponsored by the Operational Research Society.

+At the 2025 INFORMS Annual Meeting, she received the President's Award, whose purpose is to recognize, and thereby encourage, important contributions to the welfare of society by members of our profession at the local, national, or global level.